LFuen/laCarte/README.md

 <br/>
 <p>This is the client side of the application which uses React as it's front end.
 Context is being used throughout the application in order to manage state.
  Knex is what is connecting my server and my client together.
-I have incorporated smoketesting and snapshot testing inside of my client application.</p>
+I have incorporated smoke testing and snapshot testing inside of my client application.</p>
 <br/>